Guy of Lusignan: Siege of Acre

 The crusaders captured Acre on 11 July 1191.
 A temporary settlement was then reached, by which Guy was to remain king for the rest of his life, but Conrad would rule Tyre, Beirut and Sidon; Guy would then be succeeded by Conrad and Isabella or their heirs, who would unite the kingdom.
 Three days later, Philip returned to France and Richard became the primary commander of the crusaders.
 The nobles of the kingdom remained extremely hostile to Guy, with many supporting Conrad instead.

 On 16 April 1192, King Richard held an assembly.
-The prelates and the noblemen there unanimously voted for Conrad to become king.
-Richard accepted their choice, but feeling a sense of loyalty to Guy, he granted Cyprus to him, which he annexed during the third crusade.
+The prelates and noblemen there unanimously voted for Conrad to become king.
+Richard accepted their choice, but feeling a sense of loyalty to Guy, he granted Cyprus to him, which he took during the third crusade.
 Richard sent his nephew, Count Henry II of Champagne, to tell Conrad about the assembly.
 Henry arrived at Tyre about four days later, and it was decided that Isabella and Conrad would be crowned at Acre.
-Only days later on 28 April 1192, Conrad was murdered by the Order of Assassins.
-The betrothal of Isabella and Henry II of Champagne was announced just two days after Conrad's death, and the marriage was celebrated on 10 May 1192 in Acre.
+On 28 April 1192, the Order of Assassins murdered Conrad.
+Two days after Conrad's death, his widow's betrothal to Henry was announced, and the marriage was celebrated on 10 May 1192 in Acre.